jsand424/Project-3/README.md

 ### Data Safety and Legal Consideration

-* Data Safety: The dataset contains anonymized and aggregated data, which means no personally identifiable information (PII) is included.
+* *Data Safety*: The dataset contains anonymized and aggregated data, which means no personally identifiable information (PII) is included.
 This reduces the risk of violating patients’ sensitive information.

-* Legal Considerations: The dataset is publicly available on Kaggle which implies that it has been shared under terms that allow for public use.
+* *Legal Considerations*: The dataset is publicly available on Kaggle which implies that it has been shared under terms that allow for public use.
 Therefore, it is used ethically and responsibly.
 We will ensure compliance with all relevant data protection laws and guidelines, such as ThefulltextoftheGeneralDataProtectionRegulation(GDPR), by not